 The Health Policy Concentration provides an overview of health care systems and in-depth understanding of economic, sociological and political forces that shape health care systems in the U.S. and other countries.
 This concentration prepares MPP graduates to assume stimulating and substantive positions in all levels of government, in private sector companies, and in not-for-profit and non-governmental organizations as well as foundations.

 Alumni hold key positions in state and federal Medicaid offices and health and human services departments.
-Alumni also are policy analysts in major national and international consulting firms that analyze the effects of various public policies, such as the expansion of Medicaid eligibility under the Affordable Care Act, changes in Medicare reimbursement rules for care provided in skilled nursing facilities, and cost-effectiveness of new pharmaceuticals or treatment options.
+Alumni are policy analysts in major national and international consulting firms that analyze the effects of public policies, such as the expansion of Medicaid eligibility under the Affordable Care Act or the cost-effectiveness of new pharmaceuticals.

-To fulfill this concentration requirement, students can choose from a set of courses that focus on policies and issues related to health care outcomes and the financing, organization and delivery of health care.
-Courses that fulfill the health policy concentration augment the MPP core courses in economics, politics, sociology, history and methods.
+You can choose from courses that focus on policies and issues related to health care outcomes and the financing, organization and delivery of health care.
+Courses that fulfill the health policy concentration augment MPP core courses.

 Students can benefit from

 Experts include nationally recognized leaders in the health sector – such as the Margolis Center for Health Policy, the Schools of Medicine and Nursing, Fuqua School of Business, Duke Law School, the Center for the Study of Aging and Human Development, Duke Global Health Institute, Nicholas School of the Environment, the Social Science Research Institute, and Faculty of Arts and Sciences.

 Faculty includes professors of the practice with years of experience engaged in health policy and research professors with years of experience in health services research and health policy research.